5T33Z0/OC-Little-Translated/J_Compiling_Kexts/README.md

 **Filesize reduction**: From approx. 15 MB to 2 MB </br>
 **Guide**: https://github.com/dreamwhite/Chonky-itlwm-Build

-## Slimming `AppleALC.kext`
-Work in Progress…

 ## Credits
-Dreamwhite for the Guides and terminal wizardry
+Dreamwhite for the guides and terminal wizardry